v8/v8.dev/src/docs/embed.md

 - Function templates

     A function template is the blueprint for a single function.
-You create a JavaScript instance of the template by calling the template's `GetFunction` method from within the context in which you wish to instantiate the JavaScript function.
+You create a JavaScript instance of the template by calling the template’s `GetFunction` method from within the context in which you wish to instantiate the JavaScript function.
 You can also associate a C++ callback with a function template which is called when the JavaScript function instance is invoked.

 - Object templates